kjkasi/EasyNetQWiki/Documentation/Connecting-to-RabbitMQ.md

 * **requestedHeartbeat** (e.g. requestedHeartbeat=10) default is zero for no heartbeat.
 * **prefetchcount** (e.g. prefetchcount=1) default is 50.
 This is the number of messages that will be delivered by RabbitMQ before an ack is sent by EasyNetQ.
 Set to 0 for infinite prefetch (not recommended).
 Set to 1 for fair work balancing among a farm of consumers.
 * **publisherConfirms** (e.g. publisherConfirms=true) default is false.
 This turns on [[Publisher Confirms]].
+* **persistentMessages** (e.g. persistentMessages=false) default is true.
+This determines how the delivery_mode in basic.properties is set when a message is published. false=1, true=2.
+When set to true, messages will be persisted to disk by RabbitMQ and survive a server restart.
+Performance gains can be expected when set to false.

 To close the connection, simply dispose the bus like this: